kwarunek/vmgr-zookeeper-driver/README.rst

 TODO

-- lock
+- lock implementation
-- revise API
 - proper integration tests with docker

 Introduction
 ------------

-Provides plugin for ``vmshepherd`` - driver allows to store runtime data and lock management in Zookeeper.
+Provides plugin for ``VmShepherd`` - driver allows to store runtime data and lock management in Zookeeper.

 Installation
 ------------